SovereignCloudStack/website/_i18n/en/_posts/blog/thirdHackathon.md

 We will start the hackathon with a welcome session - if you want to be present for that, please arrive by 09:30.

 ## Overnight stay
-If you want to have sometime with us after the Hackathon or want to join us for a drink, we recommend the [Motel One Dresden-Palaisplatz](https://www.motel-one.com/de/hotels/dresden/hotel-dresden-palaisplatz/).
+If you want to have some time with us after the Hackathon or want to join us for a drink, we recommend the [Motel One Dresden-Palaisplatz](https://www.motel-one.com/de/hotels/dresden/hotel-dresden-palaisplatz/).

 ## Programm
 The day will start with a short introduction of our hosts Cloud&Heat and their energy concept.
-Afterwards we will dive into working phase.
+After that, we will dive into the work phase.
 As a short break during the day we are invited to an introduction of Yaook and ALASCA with a little snack.
 After that we go back to our topics and work on.
-Befor diner we will present all outcomes of the day.
+Before dinner we will present all outcomes of the day.
 As last year, we will follow the [open space approach](https://en.wikipedia.org/wiki/Open_Space_Technology) and embrace the Law of Two Feet:

 > If, during the course of the gathering, any person finds themselves in a situation where they are neither learning nor contributing, they can go to some more productive place.
 This is not only an accepted, but a desired behavior.